 "I'm awake," I mumbled.
 "I just like lying . . ."
 I ended up falling asleep once again.
 I felt myself being taken down the stairs and began shouting and kicking, before he decided to put me down.

 "You saw the lights in the sky last night, right?" he asked.

 Like everybody else in Goldenrod, I had seen them, but I thought they were lights for a new show.
 "Well, they aren't," my brother told me.
 "They're aliens.
-And but our parents have gone missing as well."
+And our parents have gone missing."